Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Experiments

 \subsection{Experimental Results}

+{\textbf{Quantitative Results.} As shown in Table~\ref{tab:quant}, we compare our proposed variants, Mini-Splatting, Mini-Splatting-D, MSv2, and MSv2-D, against the baseline 3DGS\cite{kerbl20233d, taming3dgs}, Taming-3DGS\cite{taming3dgs}, 3DGS-LM~\cite{hollein20253dgs}, DashGaussian~\cite{chen2025dashgaussian}, Turbo-GS~\cite{lu2024turbo}, and recent NeRF-based methods~\cite{barron2022mipnerf360, barron2023zip}.
+3DGS-LM* and Turbo-GS* indicate results collected directly from their reports.
+The comparison is conducted in terms of training time and standard visual quality metrics, including PSNR, SSIM, and LPIPS.
+For clarity, we denote Taming-3DGS with a small number of Gaussians as Taming-S and with an increased number of Gaussians as Taming-L.}

+The results demonstrate that, compared to the 3DGS baseline, our dense model, Mini-Splatting-D, achieves superior rendering performance across most metrics, highlighting the significant impact of our Gaussian organization in rendering.
+Notably, our Mini-Splatting-D even surpasses the state-of-the-art neural rendering algorithm, Zip-NeRF \cite{barron2023zip}, in terms of SSIM and LPIPS on the Mip-NeRF360 dataset.
+Moreover, Mini-Splatting remains competitive with 3DGS while utilizing only a fraction (7$\times$ fewer) of the Gaussians.

-\textbf{Quantitative Results.} As shown in Table \ref{tab:quant}, we compare our Mini-Splatting2 (MSv2) and Mini-Splatting2-D (MSv2-D) against the baseline 3DGS, Mini-Splatting, and other NeRF-based algorithms in terms of training time and standard visual quality metrics.
-The table shows that our MSv2 achieves rendering quality comparable to the baseline 3DGS and 3DGS-accel, while significantly outperforming all other algorithms in optimization speed.
-Our dense Gaussian model, MSv2-D, which requires a longer but still reasonable training time, demonstrates superior rendering quality, with only a slight performance drop compared to its dense counterpart, Mini-Splatting-D. Overall, our MSv2 accelerates both the original 3DGS and the latest 3DGS-accel by factors of 7.6$\times$ and 2.8$\times$, respectively, with similar rendering quality.
-Additionally, our MSv2-D provides a notable rendering quality improvement over 3DGS-accel without extending the optimization time budget.
+For our accelerated model variants, the results indicate that MSv2 achieves rendering quality comparable to both 3DGS and 3DGS-accel while significantly improving optimization speed.
+Specifically, MSv2 accelerates training by factors of 7.6$\times$ and 2.8$\times$ over the original 3DGS and 3DGS-accel, respectively, while maintaining similar rendering quality.
+Compared to the recently proposed Taming-S, MSv2 delivers better visual quality with lower training time and a comparable number of Gaussians.
+Additionally, our dense Gaussian model, MSv2-D, which requires a longer yet reasonable training time, demonstrates superior rendering quality, with only a slight performance drop compared to its dense counterpart, Mini-Splatting-D. Moreover, MSv2-D provides a notable improvement in rendering quality over 3DGS-accel, while remaining within the same optimization time budget.

+Notably, our algorithms exhibit a decreased PSNR on the Tanks\&Temples dataset.
+This can be attributed to the presence of large textureless sky regions in certain scans (\ie, \textit{train}) within Tanks\&Temples.
+Since our method employs a depth-based strategy (\ie, depth reinitialization) to reinitialize Gaussian models, it struggles in regions lacking reliable depth values.
+In contrast, our algorithms perform well in other cases, particularly for scans with well-defined depth, as demonstrated in the Mip-NeRF 360 and Deep Blending datasets.